LaurentClaessens/frtex/README.md

 that returns the actor system which created him.

 For a real live actor system mechanism, you should derive from actors.impl.decent which is a more decent implementation.

-## The Decent actor system (abstract)
+## Third implementation stage : the Decent actor system (abstract)

 The "decent" implementation of the actor system is based on the "base" implementation and adds some features that are needed to decently work.
+This is the only stage you really worry about when you want to use this actor model.

 ### accepted type